kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

   changed arbitrarily - it becomes part of the API, and has the same backwards- and forwards-compatibility concerns of any other part of the API.

-* Within a resource, Conditions should have a consistent polarity. **A "positive" polarity where "True" indicates normal operation and "False" indicates a failure is recommended if there is not an established polarity.**
-  (Note that this is an explicit reversal from earlier recommendations of "abnormal-true" polarity.
-Experience indicates that humans are better at interpreting the "positive" polarity.)

-   * Condition names should clearly indicate what "True" and "False" mean.
-This may require adjusting condition type names, for example changing the type name from "QuotaExhausted" to "ResourcesAvailable".
+* Controllers should apply their conditions to a resource the first time they visit the resource, even if the `status` is Unknown.
+This allows other components in the system to know that the condition exists and the controller is making progress on reconciling that resource.

-   * The absence of a condition status should be interpreted the same as `Unknown`, and typically indicates that reconciliation has not yet finished (or that the resource state may not yet be observable).
+   * Not all controllers will observe the previous advice about reporting "Unknown" or "False" values.
+For known conditions, the absence of a condition status should be interpreted the same as `Unknown`, and typically indicates that reconciliation has not yet finished (or that the resource state may not yet be observable).

+* For some conditions, `True` represents normal operation, and for some conditions, `False` represents normal operation. ("Normal-true" conditions are sometimes said to have "positive polarity", and "normal-false" conditions are said to have "negative polarity".)
+Without further knowledge of the conditions, it is not possible to compute a generic summary of the conditions on a resource.

+* Condition type names should make sense for humans; neither positive nor negative polarity can be recommended as a general rule.
+A negative condition like "MemoryExhausted" may be easier for humans to understand than "SufficientMemory".
+Conversely, "Ready" or "Succeeded" may be easier to understand than "Failed", because "Failed=Unknown" or "Failed=False" may cause double-negative confusion.

+* Condition type names should describe the current observed state of the resource, rather than describing the current state transitions.
+This typically means that the name should be an adjective ("Ready", "OutOfDisk") or a past-tense verb ("Succeeded", "Failed") rather than a present-tense verb ("Deploying").
+Intermediate states may be indicated by setting the status of the condition to `Unknown`.

 * When designing Conditions for a resource, it's helpful to have a common top-level condition which summarizes more detailed conditions.
 Simple